SpartanNash (NASDAQ:SPTN) Updates FY 2021 Earnings Guidance

-SpartanNash (NASDAQ:SPTN) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $1.650-1.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.760.
+SpartanNash (NASDAQ:SPTN) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $1.650-1.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.760.
 The company issued revenue guidance of $8.80 billion-9 billion, compared to the consensus revenue estimate of $8.93 billion.

+SpartanNash (NASDAQ:SPTN) last posted its earnings results on Tuesday, June 1st.
+The company reported $0.56 earnings per share for the quarter, hitting analysts’ consensus estimates of $0.56.
+SpartanNash had a return on equity of 11.89% and a net margin of 0.87%.
+The business had revenue of $2.66 billion for the quarter, compared to analyst estimates of $2.73 billion.
+During the same period in the previous year, the firm earned $0.67 EPS.
+The firm’s revenue was down 7.0% compared to the same quarter last year.
+Research analysts forecast that SpartanNash will post 1.78 earnings per share for the current year.

-A number of equities analysts recently commented on the company.
-Jefferies Financial Group reiterated a hold rating and set a $18.00 price target on shares of SpartanNash in a report on Monday, March 15th.
-Zacks Investment Research cut SpartanNash from a hold rating to a sell rating in a report on Tuesday, June 8th.
-Two investment analysts have rated the stock with a sell rating, four have given a hold rating and two have assigned a buy rating to the company.
-The stock currently has an average rating of Hold and an average target price of $20.17.
+Several research analysts have recently commented on SPTN shares.
+Zacks Investment Research cut shares of SpartanNash from a hold rating to a sell rating in a report on Tuesday, June 8th.
+Jefferies Financial Group restated a hold rating and issued a $18.00 target price on shares of SpartanNash in a research report on Monday, March 15th.
+Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and two have issued a buy rating to the company’s stock.
+SpartanNash currently has an average rating of Hold and an average price target of $20.17.

 SpartanNash Company Profile